chathura-de-silva/Mora-Bird-Diversity/README.md

   * [Find the used base latex template here.](https://www.overleaf.com/latex/templates/unofficial-polytechnic-university-of-leiria-estg-thesis-slash-report-template/tqgbrncfhwgt)

 # Known Issues
-The python script is out of sync with the final document.
+The python script and `uomBirds.xlsx` is out of sync with the final document.
 The naming convention an some details has been changed manually.
 If any records need to be added,
 1. Add them as a record in the `uomBirds.xlsx`.
 2. Run the `checkListGenerator.py`
 3. Manually copy and paste the relavant code snippets inside the `checklist.tex`.